Samuel Kirkland: Career

-Warfare in the Mohawk Valley caused widespread destruction in both the colonial frontier settlements and many Iroquois villages, as one side and another conducted retaliatory attacks.
+Warfare in the Mohawk Valley caused widespread destruction in both the colonial frontier settlements and multiple Iroquois villages, as one side and another conducted retaliatory attacks.
 After the war, Kirkland maintained good relations with the Iroquois.
 In 1790 he was visited by the Italian explorer Paolo Andreani who reported on his observations of Kirkland and the Oneida people.
 Andreani noted that Kirkland had collected basic word lists of over 200 languages.
 He also saw how Kirkland conducted Sunday services with translated psalms.
 The participants were teased by other members of the tribe but the congregation was sincere and they abstained from hunting and other work on Sundays.

 Kirkland played a key role in organizing purchases of lands from the Oneida on behalf of New York state, in the process securing large parcels of the Oneida land for himself and his friends.
 Kirkland's assistant James Dean was present at every land cession from the Oneida to the state of New York between 1785 and 1818.
 He was elected a Fellow of the American Academy of Arts and Sciences in 1790.
 Kirkland helped negotiate treaties and keep peace between the Iroquois tribes, who were relocated to smaller reservations, and whites.
-He is considered by many to be the peacekeeper between the Iroquois and the settlers after the war, when settlers did not sufficiently distinguish between former allies and those nations who had been enemies and responsible for destruction.
-In addition, the wave of migration from New England brought many Yankees eager to acquire land, and they encroached on the Iroquois both before and after land purchases by the state.
+He is considered by some to be the peacekeeper between the Iroquois and the settlers after the war, when settlers did not sufficiently distinguish between former allies and those nations who had been enemies and responsible for destruction.
+In addition, the wave of migration from New England brought multiple Yankees eager to acquire land, and they encroached on the Iroquois both before and after land purchases by the state.

-Long interested in education, in 1793 Kirkland founded the Hamilton-Oneida Academy as a boys' school in central New York to meet demand from the many new European-American settlements.
+Long interested in education, in 1793 Kirkland founded the Hamilton-Oneida Academy as a boys' school in central New York to meet demand from the new European-American settlements.
 (This later developed as Hamilton College.)
 It was a time of the development of boys' schools throughout the state, followed in the nineteenth century by girls' schools.